pcoet/pcoet.github.io/_posts/2019-12-01-py-quickstart.md

 ### Packages ###

-Packages are a way of structuring Python’s module namespace by using “dotted module names”.
+Packages are a way of structuring Python’s module namespace by using dot syntax.
 For example, the module name A.B designates a submodule named B in a package named A.

 An `__init__.py` file is required to make Python treat a directory as containing a package.
 In the simplest case, `__init__.py` can just be an empty file, but it can also execute initialization code for the package